 1) Monitor cholesterol level

 High blood cholesterol level is one of the major risk factors for the development or worsening heart diseases.
-All adults must get a regular checkup for their cholesterol levels, and if it is high, consult a cardiologist to control it.
+All adults must get a regular checkup for their cholesterol levels, and if it is high, consult a Best Heart Doctor to control it.
 The doctor may prescribe medicines to help lower blood cholesterol levels.
 To prevent or manage high blood cholesterol, it is also suggested eating a diet low in saturated fat and bad cholesterol and rich in fiber, maintaining a healthy weight, and regular exercise.

 2) Control high blood pressure